shhrohan/DistributedTaskScheduler/README.md

 2. The implentation support scope is limited bash scripts. this can be easilly enhanced to spport and run other languages as well given more time and efort
 # Work Flow
 a) 1 or more scheduler working behind an NginX Load balancer server.
 [Not part of this assignment.
 But an assumption]
+    a1) Scheduler can also work on multiple nodes since it is stateless. a2) When configured to run only on 1 node then no need of nGinX or any load balancer

 b) client will send a serialized MasterTask Object over a rest (POst) call.
+    b1) MasterTask class is available in the Code b2) Its simple in structure. which reduces client side complexity to while submiting tasks to scheduler b3) Scheduler has been made to attemp max 10 times to submit the tasks

-c) Status of the task submited by the client will have to be polled by the client.
-API for which is made available already in the implementation.
+c) Client will poll execution Status of the task submited.
+API is made available already in the implementation is scheduler.

-d) Once client submits the task its saved to Redis with appropriate status.
+d) Once client submits the task

-e) same task is published over kafka for one of the Subscribers to Consume it.
+    d1) scheduler saves it to Redis with appropriate status. d2) publishes it to Kafka for initiating Execution d3) Any of the running Scheduler subscriber recieves it d4) prepares executable function after replacing variables in templateFunction. d5) devides the task input load depending on the available worker nodes d6) pubilsh individual task shard to kafka for Worker consumers to execute it.

 f) the scheduler consumer instance, will have hear beats available from all the worker nodes up and running.

     f1) the scheduler consumer instance, will replace all the variables in from Template function using values provided in variableJson field of the MasterTask.

     f2) based on the number of worker nodes available, the input list that is to be processed by the command will be devided and further published to KAFKA again in chunked format.

-g) Worker node will consume the shard of the tsk it has to execute. it will even furthe devide the shard based on number parallel cores avaliable at its disposal. to have to maximum possible concurrency in terms of shards execution
+g) Worker node will consume the shard of the task it has to execute.

-h) each thread will mutate the latch supplied to it.

-i) once latch is reached to 0 on the worked consumer, then this worker consumer will increment the chunks executed variable of the Master task and update redis

-j) client will automaticlly see task status as finished once Worker consumers have executed on api available at its end where it was earlier seeing in progress status.
+    g1) it will even furthe devide the shard based on number parallel cores avaliable at its disposal. g2) To have to maximum possible concurrency in terms of shards execution g3) each thread will mutate the latch supplied to it. g4) once latch is reached to 0 on the worked consumer, then this worker consumer will increment the chunks executed variable of the Master task and update redi g5) client will automaticlly see task status as finished once all Worker consumers have executed their shards. g6) Each worker consumer initiate Redis Transaction  to update its part of the work done.

 k) All redis updates are supposed to happen in atomic transactions. to avoid stale ready.